Batmoose/syncAsync/README.md

 ####syncAsync is a light-weight control flow module that executes groups of functions in parallel and chains any number of such groups in series.

-`sAs` will both execute any number of functions in parallel (asynchronously) and also return itself.
+`sAs` will execute any number of functions in parallel (asynchronously) and return itself.
 The returned copy will wait for the previous copy to finish executing before proceeding.
 ###Details
 * Functions passed to `sAs` are themselves passed a function.
 Calling this function **once** tells `sAs` that execution is complete.
 * Any part of `sAs` can be safely stored in a variable for later use.
 Ex: `var storedForLater = sAs(a)(b,c);`